Witness to a Protest

 Pete was buzzing as he came back in.
 “You should probably take that upstairs,” he said, motioning to the laptop still pressed against my chest.
 I nodded, and peeled myself away from my hiding spot.

 He returned to class and I sat at our window, alone, watching actions unfold.
 Activity would surge and recede, the protestors would make a push forward, throwing stones as far as they could reach.
 A vehicle was overturned and set on fire.
 The police would push back with rubber bullets, tear gas, and water.
 The crowd would retreat.

 Pete and I messaged back and forth about what we could each see from our prospective spots.
 Just when we thought it was over and things were calming, there would be a new push, new retaliation, new resistance.

+And then, the unthinkable.
+I mean, we’ve seen this before on the news, but not played out right in front of us.
 Rubber bullets gave way to live ammunition.
 (At first, I didn’t want to believe Pete’s insistence that those were real bullets being fired.
 Reading reports later would prove that I was wrong.)
 Captured protestors, with arms raised and in obvious submission, were also savagely beaten by those arresting them.
 Protesting monks who stood out in the crowd with their bright orange garb were not immune to the brutal force.

 Was this real?
 I couldn’t bring my mind to wrap it.
 A message from Pete confirmed that he would not be leaving the hotel for his scheduled practicum that day (thank goodness), and that the hotel was considering putting us on total lockdown.